What Is a Manulife One Mortgage?

 a revolving portion that functions like a line of credit

-everyday banking features, such as bill payments and direct deposit
+everyday banking features such as bill payments and direct deposit

-As you pay down the mortgage principal, your available credit automatically increases (this is known as automatic readvancing).
+As you pay down the mortgage principal, your available credit automatically increases.
+This is known as automatic readvancing.

 Manulife One vs. a Traditional HELOC

 Homeowners often ask whether Manulife One is “just a big HELOC.”
-It’s not.

 Manulife One